 Crinkles, the chocolate variety, are a favorite of my daughters.
-Whenever family members visit, they often request this as a “pasalubong” from home.
-When we’re in Manila, we make sure to stock up on them from Purple Oven, which is located near Union Church of Manila – our family’s home church.
+Whenever family members visit, we often request this as a “pasalubong” from home.
+When we were in Manila, we made sure to stock up on them from Purple Oven, which is located near Union Church of Manila – our family’s home church.

 Last Christmas, I decided to put a festive spin on the crinkles and make them Ube-flavored.
 For me, Ube is a flavor that’s synonymous with the holiday season.